 3. Once all information is entered correctly, press the "Setup" button at the bottom of the page.
-The GUI will contact the server, and a pop-over window will shows details of the communication with the server.
-When this is complete, press the green "Setup Successful" button to dismiss the pop-over window.
-The page will have updated to add "Pharmacophore Search" to the list of information.
+The screen will update to add "Pharmacophore Search" to the list of information.
 Click the "Select Pocket" button on the right-hand side of the window.

 4. The GUI will now be showing the protein molecular graphic in the center pane.
-On the right-hand side, select the "Pocket" tab.
-From this tab, you can define the pocket center based on the center-of-geometry of a ligand pose ("Define Pocket using Ligand"), or a target residue selection ("Define Pocket using Selection"), or by directly entering an x, y, z coordinate ("Define Pocket by XYZ").
+On the right-hand side, in the "Pocket" tab, you will need to define the pocket center based on the center-of-geometry of a ligand pose ("Define Pocket using Ligand"), or a target residue selection ("Define Pocket using Selection"), or by directly entering an x, y, z coordinate ("Define Pocket by XYZ").
 You will also need to choose a radius (default value "10") to complete the definition of the spherical pocket.
-If it is difficult to see the spherical pocket definition in the center pane, click on the FragMap tab on the right-hand side and deselect the "Protein Surface" to hide the protein surface.
+If it is difficult to see the spherical pocket definition in the center pane, hide the protein surface representation.
+Click on the "Save Pocket" button and the "OK" acknowledgement to continue.

-5. Click on the "Save Pocket" button to continue, and you will be returned to the previous screen, which now includes "Sampling Region" information consisting of the spherical pocket center and radius.
+5. You will be returned to the previous screen, which now includes "Sampling Region" information consisting of the spherical pocket center and radius.
 You will also see default FragMap cutoff values listed for selection of FragMap densities for creation of pharmacophore features.
 You may adjust those values if you desire.
 Click on the "Run SILCS-Pharm" button to run the four-step SILCS-Pharm process.

-A pop-over window will appear and show output from the server, and the job will run to completion in a matter of seconds.
-Click on the "Search Finished" button.
-The GUI will proceed to download the SILCS-Pharm output from the server to the local computer for visualization.
-Click the green "Data Collection Finished" button to dismiss the pop-over window and reveal the molecular visualization of your pharmacophore features.
-You may wish to click on the "FragMap" tab in the right-hand panel and deselect the "Protein Surface" representation for easier viewing.
+A pop-over window will appear and show job output, and the job will run to completion in a matter of seconds.
+You may wish to click on the "Components" tab in the right-hand panel and deselect the protein for easier viewing.

 The "Pharmacophore" tab will list all the pharmacophore features automatically generated from the FragMaps.
 You may adjust the radii of the individual features or deselect them entirely.
 Once finished with pharmacophore feature selection and adjustment, click the "Save Feature" button.
 This will allow you to save your pharmacophore model containing your selected/adjusted features in .ph4 format on your local computer.
 By selecting/adjusting different subsets of the pharmacophore features, including the Exclusion Map, you may create multiple different pharmacophore models and save each one as a separate .ph4 file.
 This capability allows for different pharmacophore model screens of a binding site.
 The resulting diverse hits from those screens can be combined and, for example, subjected to SILCS-MC Pose Refinement for rescoring.